Northwest Indiana Gamma Knife Center

 Gamma Knife Perfexion treatment can be a primary option or used as an adjunct to conventional brain surgery, radiation therapy, chemotherapy or interventional neuroradiology in selected patients.
 It is especially valuable for patients for whom conventional neurosurgical approaches would be difficult or impossible.
 Gamma Knife Perfexion treatment is typically performed without general anesthesia.
 As a result, it may be an effective alternative for patients of advanced age and/or those in poor medical condition to whom anesthesia or conventional surgery might pose significant risks.

-Conditions treated at the Methodist Hospitals Gamma Knife Center include:
+Conditions treated at the Northwest Indiana Gamma Knife Center

 - Intracranial tumor, also known as brain tumor, including primary brain tumor and secondary brain tumor